 Paper towels are poorer absorbents, so more coffee oils and other additives remain on them, and you get a “cleaner” coffee with a slightly weaker flavor.
-Many people prefer, some don’t.
+Many people prefer it; some don’t.

-Is use of paper towels safe for us?
+Is the use of paper towels safe for us?

-Though with the help of paper towel coffee filtering is possible, it is quite clear that this is not their purpose.
-We’re sorry we’ve got to disappoint you, but since this product isn’t intended for use in food and beverage preparation, it’s logical we ask ourselves–is this healthy?
+Though with the help of paper towels, coffee filtering is possible, it is quite clear that this is not their purpose.
+We’re sorry we’ve got to disappoint you.
+Since this product isn’t intended for use in food and beverage preparation, it’s logical we ask ourselves–is this healthy?

-First, paper towels aren’t naturally white, meaning they go through the bleaching process.
+First, paper towels aren’t naturally white, meaning they go through bleaching.
 We often have traces of ink and glue on top of that.

-The chemical bleaching method, most often performed by chlorine, is the main reason why when this “genius idea” comes to our minds we should think twice.
-The material, which is on paper and its derivative chlorine dioxide, is minimally harmful when we use the paper for what it is intended for-external use.
-But when these chemicals come into contact with hot water they become more carcinogenic, and their harmfulness to our organism increases dramatically.
+The chemical bleaching method, most often performed by chlorine, is the main reason why we should think twice when this “genius idea” comes to our minds.
+The material, which is paper and its derivative chlorine dioxide, is minimally harmful when we use the paper for what is intended for external use.
+But when these chemicals come into contact with hot water, they become more carcinogenic, and their harmfulness to our organisms increases dramatically.

 What about brown paper towels?

-These have not undergone aggressive bleaching procedures, but they also have many other harmful chemicals and not for internal use.
+These have not undergone aggressive bleaching procedures; they also have many other harmful chemicals and are not for internal use.
 In addition to changing coffee taste, customers will rarely opt for it.

 Why is the filter paper safe?

-Filter paper is considerably less toxics, primarily due to more rough structure and passed medical tests, which officially declared it safe to come in contact with what we bring in ourselves.
+Filter paper is considerably less toxic, primarily due to its more rough structure and passing medical tests, which officially declared it safe to come in contact with what we bring in ourselves.

-So anyone smart enough, without a second thought, would advise you to use original coffee filter paper when preparing coffee instead of using paper towels.
+So, without a second thought, anyone smart enough would advise you to use original coffee filter paper instead of paper towels when preparing coffee.

 But don’t worry

 Yeah, you can use a paper towel as a coffee filter substitute, but there’s no need for that if you don’t have to.
-This is a great idea that can fix your short-term issues, or until you arrive at the first coffee shop–in this case it’s completely harmless.
+Nevertheless, this is a great idea that can fix your short-term issues or until you arrive at the first coffee shop–in this case, it’s completely harmless.

 Because of all of the above faults, we would not suggest its use in the long term.
-Check out some other coffee filter substitute you can use!
+Instead, check out some other coffee filter substitutes you can use!